 National Archives

-In 1942 the United States faced a severe shortage of pilots.
-To address this shortage women were trained to fly military aircraft so male pilots could leave for combat duty overseas.
+In 1942, the United States faced a severe shortage of pilots.
+To address this shortage, women were trained to fly military aircraft so male pilots could leave for combat duty overseas.
 Women flew planes from factories to bases, transported cargo and participated in simulation strafing and target missions.
 More than 1,100 female civilian volunteers flew nearly every type of military aircraft as part of the WASP program.
 It wasn't until the 1970s that these women were given military status, and just last year they were given the Congressional Gold Medal.
 They are yet another example of civilian women who worked on the home front and were crucial to the war efforts.

 other jobs